reda-mohsen/Movies_Ontology/README.md

 A Person is an individual who is involved in the movie industry but not necessarily in a specific role.<br/>
 A Movie is a film or motion picture.<br/>
 A Genre is a category or style of movies, such as action, comedy, drama, etc.<br/>
-A ProductionCompany is a company or organization that produces movies.<br/>
+A ProductionCompany is a company or organization that produces movies.

 ## Data Properties

 The ontology of movies defines the following data properties:<br/>

 * age: The age of a person.